dudububu99/NIBFS-breast-cancer-transcriptomics/README.md

 ## License

-No software license is asserted in this bundle because the authors have not specified one in the supplied materials.
-Choose and add an appropriate license before making the repository public; see `LICENSE_DECISION_REQUIRED.txt`.
+## License

+The software and code in this repository are released under the MIT License.
+See the [`LICENSE`](LICENSE) file for details.

+Copyright © 2026 Dian Yuliati, Mohammad Isa Irawan, and Muhammad Syifa’ul Mufid.